 12 – Value what they value so they can value what you value.

 This is an important principle I just learned and it works in our marriage too.
 If you pay careful attention to what matters to them (even when you are not really interested), they will also pay careful attention to what you share with them.
 What is important to them matters!
 Don’t say: “That’s not important.” or “I don’t care.”
 Remember you are modeling to your child 24/7.
 Everything about your child is important to you.

 13 – Celebrate all accomplishments big or small.

 Focus on what they do right much more than what they do wrong and they will keep doing better!
-No accomplish is too small you should not celebrate.
+No accomplishment is too small you should not celebrate.
 Let your children know what a great job they are doing with the letter p, for example.
 Or what an awesome story they wrote.
 Say “Well done!” more frequently.
 I love receiving compliments, don’t you?
 So do they.
 It builds their self-esteem.
 It feels them with enthusiasm to keep improving.

 14 – Write each other notes.